iLongRanger/gleamProCleaning/RESUME.md

 This will:

+- Turn the restaurant page into a true sales page
-- Add detailed restaurant cleaning scope
+- Define scope and deliverables
+- Highlight inspection readiness
-- Show sample checklist / deliverables
+- Preview cleaning checklist
 - Strengthen trust and conversion messaging
 - Keep CTA focused on Request a Free Walk-Through

 ---

-## How to Resume This Project in a New Chat
+## How to Resume in a New Chat

-Paste the following prompt verbatim:
+Paste the following:

-> I am continuing a website rebuild project.
 > Repo: https://github.com/iLongRanger/gleamProCleaning
 > Branch: main
->
-> Please read `RESUME.md`, `CHANGELOG.md`, and the latest commits.
->
-> Current state:
->
-> - Commercial-first site
-> - Primary CTA is “Request a Free Walk-Through”
-> - `/request-walkthrough` exists with a working RFQ form
-> - Form captures phone + email but does NOT send submissions yet
->
+> Commercial Cleaning hub and nav are complete and live
-> Continue with the next required commit:
+> Please continue with the next planned commit in RESUME.md
-> `feat(form): deliver walk-through submissions (email or API)`
->
-> Constraints:
->
-> - Small commits only
-> - Update changelog
-> - Give exact file paths, code, and git commands
-> - Tell me what to test locally before committing
+> Read RESUME.md and CHANGELOG.md and proceed step-by-step

 ---